Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Experiment

-\textit{Losses design.} We conduct ablation studies on the MSR-VTT 1k-A test set to assess the effectiveness of the proposed increment $\Delta$ and its associated regularizers.
-As shown in the right of Table~\ref{tab:ablation_joint}, directly injecting $\Delta$ into the InfoNCE flow improves performance from 46.6 to 47.4, validating the benefit of gradient tension release via pairwise adjustment.
-Introducing the information bottleneck (IB) loss further boosts performance to 48.3, highlighting its role in guiding $\Delta$ toward semantically meaningful corrections.
-However, adding the norm constraint or directional diversity loss alone yields no gain.
-Notably, combining IB with both the norm and diversity regularizers leads to a substantial improvement, reaching 49.1.
-This suggests that controlling the update scale (via trust-region) and promoting directional diversity must work together to fully exploit the potential of $\Delta$.
-This aligns with our design intuition: the trust-region constraint controls the update scale (via $\varepsilon$) but does not regulate directionality, which can lead to redundant or entangled corrections.
-The diversity regularization ensures that increments associated with the same anchor are directionally distinct, encouraging more uniform and structured behavior around each anchor.
+\paragraph{Losses Combination.} We conduct ablation studies on the MSR-VTT 1k-A validation set to assess the effectiveness of the proposed increment $\Delta$ and its associated regularizers.
+As shown in the right of Table~\ref{tab:ablation_loss}, directly injecting $\Delta$ into the InfoNCE flow improves performance from 46.6 to 47.4, validating the benefit of gradient tension release via pairwise adjustment.
+Introducing the relaxed information bottleneck (IB) loss further boosts performance to 48.3, highlighting its role in guiding $\Delta$ toward semantically meaningful corrections.
+In contrast, adding the norm constraint or the directional diversity regularizer alone yields no gain, since each $\Delta_{ij}$ is only optimized with respect to its corresponding sample pair and thus lacks inherent contrastive behavior; simply minimizing InfoNCE can drive $\Delta$ toward trivial or collapsed solutions.
+The IB loss imposes a prior structure by restricting the optimization freedom of $\Delta$, and within this semantically grounded structure, the norm and diversity regularizers become truly effective; without such semantic constraints, applying them to trivial solutions of $\Delta$ would be meaningless.
+When combined, relaxed IB with norm and diversity regularization achieves the best performance (49.1), demonstrating that semantic grounding and structured regularization must work together to fully exploit the potential of $\Delta$.

+\paragraph{Impact of Cross-attention Interaction Design.} As shown in Table~\ref{tab:ablation_interaction}, we examine the effect of replacing $\psi$’s pair-wise gap-aware interaction with a simplified query–key setting, where $t_i$ serves as the query and $\mathbf{V}{\text{frame}}$ as the key–value.
+This variant yields a fused representation $t{ij}'$ and a residual $\Delta_{ij}=v_j - t_{ij}'$, thereby removing explicit gap modeling between $t_i$ and $v_j$.
+Although it captures frame-level semantics aligned with $t_i$, directly updating $t_i$ via $\Delta_{ij}$ leads to severe performance degradation, as gradients near the loss side propagate to $t_{\Delta_{ij}} = t_i + v_j - t_{ij}'$, disturbing the anchor semantics.
+To mitigate this, we normalize $\Delta_{ij}$ to a unit direction $\Delta_{\text{norm}}$ and compute a similarity-based magnitude $\mathcal{R}$ from frame-wise similarities between $t_i$ and $v_j$, obtained through a linear projection followed by exponentiation.
+The final correction $t_{\Delta_{ij}} = t_i + \mathcal{R}\cdot\Delta_{\text{norm}}$ partially alleviates gradient interference but still lacks explicit semantic-gap awareness, preventing $\psi$ from leveraging CLIP’s prior alignment—confirming that explicit pair-wise gap modeling is crucial for robust cross-modal alignment.